 Here are a few photography tips if you are visiting Alberta in the winter.

 - When taking pictures with snow you may need to add exposure compensation if your pictures are coming out dark.

-- If you encounter wildlife give them lots of space and follow safety recommendations from Parks Canada.
-To take pictures use a long lens if necessary, such as as over 100mm.
+- If you encounter wildlife then give them lots of space and follow safety recommendations from Parks Canada.
+To take pictures then use a long lens if necessary, such as over 100mm.

 - For general walking use a smaller camera bag such as the Lowepro Messenger Camera Bag which is good to store your camera in case you slip.